Installation Guide

 You'll need to log in with a Salesforce account that has appropriate permissions to authorize connected apps.

-Important: This is a one-time approval that enables Lightning Out 2.0 to work within Outlook.
+Important: This is a one-time approval that enables Lightning Out 2.0 to work inside both the Outlook add-in and the Gmail Chrome extension.
+No manual Salesforce configuration is required — just press the button.

 After connecting, FlowRunner will retrieve all Screen Flows from your org.
-Select which flows should be available to your Outlook users.
+Select which flows should be available to your Outlook and Gmail users.

 FlowRunner Input Variables

-FlowRunner automatically passes context from Outlook to your Screen Flows via these input variables.
+FlowRunner automatically passes context from Outlook or Gmail to your Screen Flows via these input variables.
 Add them to your flows to receive email and contact data:

 FLR_inputContacts